dapr/docs/daprdocs/content/en/developing-applications/building-blocks/service-invocation/service-invocation-overview.md

 - Standardizing API calls between services.
 How do I invoke methods between services?
 - Secure inter-service communication.
 How do I call other services securely with encryption and apply access control on the methods?
 - Mitigating request timeouts or failures.
 How do I handle retries and transient errors?
-- Implamenting observability and tracing.
+-  Implementing observability and tracing.
 How do I use tracing to see a call graph with metrics to diagnose issues in production?

 Dapr addresses these challenges by providing a service invocation API that acts similar to a reverse proxy with built-in service discovery, while leveraging built-in distributed tracing, metrics, error handling, encryption and more.